 Welcome to the Intervention Mapping website!

-This website describes the Intervention Mapping protocol, the Summer School, and the book.
+This website describes the Intervention Mapping approach, the Summer School, and the book.

-Intervention Mapping is a protocol for developing effective behavior change interventions.
-A number of accessible papers introducing Intervention Mapping are freely available at the Effective Behavior Change website.
+Intervention Mapping is an approach for developing effective behavior change interventions.
+An overview of a number of accessible papers introducing Intervention Mapping and related matters that are freely available is provided in the Resources section at the bottom of this page.

-The new 4th edition of the Intervention Mapping book has appeared in February 2016.
+The fist edition of the book was published in 2001 already.
+The most recent and 4th edition of the Intervention Mapping book has appeared in February 2016.

-Thoroughly revised and updated, Planning Health Promotion Programs provides a powerful, practical resource for the planning and development of health education and health promotion programs.
+This version is thoroughly revised and updated and provides a powerful, practical resource for the planning and development of health education and health promotion programs.

 In addition, the book has been redesigned to be more teachable, practical, and practitioner-friendly.